eekcoopuw/jobmon/docsource/architecture/deployment_units.rst

 The Python interpreter is dynamically loaded into the same process as the R interpreter.
 This allows a user to create and manipulate the necessary Jobmon objects without needing to write any Python.
-The code for the R client does not live in this repository, but in the SCIC/jobmonr repository.
+The code for the R client does not live in this repository; it is in the SCIC/jobmonr repository.

 Because there is no self-contained execution logic in the R client, users do need to take a dependency on a Python client.
-This is done by setting the RETICULATE_PYTHON environment variable *prior* to loading the jobmonr library.
+This is done by setting the ``RETICULATE_PYTHON`` environment variable *prior* to loading the jobmonr library.
 This environment
 variable should be a file path to the Python executable within a conda environment that has Jobmon installed, generally ending with something like ``/miniconda3/bin/python``.
 If not set by a user, then the R client will default to a centrally installed conda environment that's managed by the Scicomp team.

-**Note**: A key limitation of any reticulate package is that you can only have one Python interpreter in memory.
+**A key limitation of any reticulate package is that you can only have one Python interpreter in memory.**
 This means that
 if you want to use another reticulate package in the same control script, you will need to install all dependencies needed for